NigelFell/milestone-project1/README.md

     -   Once github and gitpod were introduced the source code and images for the site were migrated here via the upload command.
 Then regular git add and commits were used for source control.

     ### Responsiveness
-    -   Google Chrome's Dev Tools were initially used to test the responsiveness of the site with the Device Toolbar.
-[View iPhone 5 Example](https://github.com/NigelFell/milestone-project1/blob/main/assets/docs/chrome-dev-tools-devices.jpg)

     -   Each of the pages were also checked on ui.dev/amiresponsive, see the screenshots below:

         - [View a screenshot of the responsive "Home" page](https://github.com/NigelFell/milestone-project1/blob/main/assets/docs/responsive-index.jpg)